autay27/boccam/report.md

 We provide buttons in the form of input via the keyboard.
 Key presses can be received along a designated `KEYBOARD` channel, with each key being mapped to a different integer (e.g. 1, 2, 3, 4 for up, down, left, right arrow keys; this mapping is arbitrary).
 We also simulate output via a serial connection, using a designated `SERIAL` channel; messages output to this channel are not received by another process, but instead displayed in order on the screen, simulating how they may be received instantaneously and recorded by another device.
 Both these channels are not truly channels, but instead are unlimited buffers.
 Each key press is enqueued in the _keyboard_ buffer, and a process taking input from `KEYBOARD` receives the first dequeued value, or blocks while the channel is empty; processes can output to `SERIAL` without blocking and the value will be enqueued in the _serial_ buffer until it can be dequeued and printed on the screen.
 This ensures that IO will behave as expected for the user, preserving the order and not losing any events.

 We also provide a simplistic graphics display in the form of a 32x32 grid of squares (operating as 'pixels') which can each be set to one of several colours.
 The colour of a pixel at coordinates (i, j) can be set by outputting an integer to channel `GRAPHICS[i][j]`, with integers mapped to different colours (e.g. 0 is black, 1 is white, 2 is red, 3 is blue, everything above 3 is black; again, this is arbitrary).
+We communicate with the graphics display via a channel, rather than setting the value of pixels in an array, in order to simulate a screen as a separate piece of hardware.

 ![Drawing a variety of colours to the screen](rainbow.png)

+\newpage

 ### The program loop

-So overall, the model is a record containing the following types of data[^2]:
+So overall, the program model is a record containing the following types of data[^2]:

 - Running processes
 - Blocking processes
-- State (process IDs)
 - State (channels, variables)
 - I/O handling (buffers, arrays)

 [^2]: Some other data is stored which is specific to the Elm implementation.
-These are data related to pseudorandom generators, and a dictionary of PIDs to ensure uniqueness.
+These are data related to pseudorandom generators, a dictionary of PIDs to ensure uniqueness, and a flag for whether the Run button has been pressed.

 The program transitions through states in this manner:

 ![The program loop](loop.jpg)

 The 'execute' may end in one of 3 outcomes: an error, a success, or a stopped program (either fully terminated or fully blocked).
 The 'unblock' processes the outcome to move any newly unblocked processes to the running list.
 Then, the outcome is passed to the main program which responds to the outcome (either by displaying an error message, or allowing the controller to trigger further execution steps).
 These make up the inner workings of the model which fits into the standard Model-View-Controller pattern.

+\newpage

 ### Errors